angie-xiong/money-laundering-detector/README.md

 # money-laundering-detector

-This is a Java application that interacts with clients.
+This is a REST Java application.